Terraflock·Entropis·Ntrop·Xentrop

 PURPOSE

-Measures neural processing throughput relative to biological brain speed.
+Measures processing throughput relative to biological baseline behavior.

 METRIC